Student Dress Code: JICA

 II.
 All Students Must Wear, while following the basic principle of Section I above*:

-- Pants/jeans or the equivalent (for example, a skirt, sweatpants, leggings, a dress or shorts), AND
+- Pants/jeans or the equivalent (for example, a skirt, sweatpants, leggings, a dress or shorts) which covers private parts (genitals and buttocks), AND

 - Shoes.